malaoudi/LucidChartSoftware/README.md

 initially, and the diagram is only useful as long as you keep it up to date.
 If there is a team of engineers adding and changing code daily, class diagrams just have not been practical.
 To create way to remove the tedium and generate class diagrams directly from source code.
 # Overview:
-I along my college peers took extensive discussions and brainstorming ideas to create on a solution to the tedius labor of mapping source code, so we decided to create a software named LucidChart and with the help of Atlassian (founder of Bitbucket), we were able to further LucidChart to become an built-out feature for Bitbucket.
+LucidChart is n built-out feature for Bitbucket.
 This Bitbucket add-on allows you to automatically generate UML class diagrams from your code repository.
 Once generated, these diagrams are available to everyone with read access to the repository, and you can:<br/>
 • Click class members within your diagram and jump directly to their definitions in the source code.<br/>
 • Update your diagram in one click when you push new code.<br/>